rpajf/http-node-routing/README.md

 # http-node-router
+#
+This project was motivated by the will of understanding how things work.
+Im mainly using node http module to add the request verbs as methods to the library.
+My plan is to create a small lib that provides CRUD, an generic entity that can peform these operations on a POSTGRES database.
+It should be used mainly for educational propurses.
 ## Steps
 ### 1 - Config your env variables
 create an .env file with the `port` variable on the root of the project